SimplyWallSt/Company-Analysis-Model/MODEL.markdown

-  Dividend per share (LTM to -5 years)      |  Annual, last reported Payout ratio                              |  Last reported Estimate of Dividend per Share (+3 years) |  Annual, from analyst consensus estimates Estimate of Earnings per Share (+3 years) |  Annual, from analyst consensus estimates
+  Dividend per share (LTM to -5 years)      |  Annual, last reported Payout ratio                              |  Last reported Estimate of Dividend per Share (+3 years) |  Annual, from analyst consensus estimates Estimate of GAAP Earnings per Share (+3 years) |  Annual, from analyst consensus estimates

   Note: For an [American Depository Receipt (ADR)](https://en.wikipedia.org/wiki/American_depositary_receipt) or equivalent the dividend yeild is derived from the the primary listing of the stock, not the ADR.